 Outline Form Response.
 The assignments specify an outline form response.
 I will expect a statement of the question followed by a bulleted or numbered list of the key items in your response.
-A format example is posted in the Course Materials folder on eLearning.
+A format example is posted on eLearning (Session 01 requirements).

 Electronic Submissions.
 Assignments should be submitted to the proper eLearning Assignment Dropbox.
-The file name should identify the course, assignment number and your name or group ID.
-For example, "ENTP 6380_2_JSmith.doc" would identify John Smith's written assignment 2; "ENTP 6380_3_Group B.doc" would identify Group B's written assignment 3.
+The file name should identify the course, assignment number and your name or group ID (keep it short).
+For example, "ENTP 6380 2 JSmith.doc" would identify John Smith's written assignment 2; "ENTP 6380 3 Group B.doc" would identify Group B's written assignment 3.

 Effective written and oral communications are critically important in the business world.
-It is equally important that students "put their best foot forward" in classroom presentations and written assignments.
-Poor organization, convoluted sentence structures, mangled grammar and misspelled words have no place in effective communications, and will be considered in the evaluation of your work and ideas.
+It is equally important that students communicate effectively in presentations and written assignments.
+Poor organization, convoluted sentence structures, mangled grammar and misspelled words have no place in effective communications, and will be considered in the evaluation of your work.